 Living at Home Safely

-When someone determines that their abilities are keeping them from enjoying the full use of their home or safety is a concern, it is important to take a look at what improvements could make a difference.
-The first step is to find out how their house can meet their individual needs.
+When someone determines that their limited abilities are keeping them from enjoying the full use of their home or safety is a concern, it is important to take a look at what improvements could make a difference.
+The first step is to find out how their home can meet their individual needs.

 If you choose a specialist, it is important they are certified as a Certified Aging in Place Specialist by the National Association of Home Builders.
 They should meet with you in your parents’ home to assess and determine needs.
-One’s home should not be an obstacle to normal living.
-The main goal is to assure that the home is a functional tool for major life activities.
+The home should not be an obstacle to normal living.
+The main goal is to assure that the home is a functional tool and safe for major life activities.

 Next, you will want to determine what modifications you need to meet the goals.
 Professionals may suggest appropriate modifications, however, you should decide what best fits your needs and budget.
 Professionals should understand and respect the fact that there may be limiting factors to what you, the customer want.
 Home modifications are about helping your loved ones live life to the fullest while appreciating the costs to do so.